 How to file an amended return

 To proceed with preparing and filing your amended return, all you need to do is file Form 1040X, Amended Tax Return, along with the corrected or additional documents you didn't originally file with your return.
-This will amend your return and provide you an accurate picture of your tax situation.
+This will amend your return and give you an accurate picture of your tax situation.
 Federal returns can now amended by electronically filing them, but only as far back as 2019 (the first year this option was available).

 The IRS advises that you file an amended return with a claim for refund within three years of the day you filed your original return, or within two years of the day you paid outstanding tax, whichever is later.
 If you file a return before the due date (regardless of extensions), the IRS treats it as though you filed it on the due date.
 Withholding is deemed to be tax paid on the due date.

 If you experienced changes related to any of the items above that have occurred since tax reform went into effect, you should file amended returns as soon as possible to correct any errors or oversights.

 Remember, with TurboTax, we'll ask you simple questions about your life and help you fill out all the right tax forms.
 Whether you have a simple or complex tax situation, we've got you covered.
 Feel confident doing your own taxes.